 Available in a range of different colors and patterns, with “big boy” sizing up to XXX-Large, and a totally reasonable price tag of around $50, this belt is the best CrossFit lifting belt on the market.

 Unlike most belts, The Fire Team Fit belt is not leather, and doesn’t have the typical buckle-belt locking mechanism.
 Because you can adjust the belt to your precise size, you don’t need to worry about jumping between holes and going too tight or too loose.

 The hook and loop support gives you a perfect fit every time.

 The Fire Team Fit belt features a contoured design, and has cool safety mechanism where if you begin to lift too much weight and the belt sustains too much weight, the clasp will pop open, so it’s not going to dig into the body and cause potential injury.

-In terms of durability, custom fit, and overall protection, the Fire Team Fit Olympic Belt is our defending champion.
+In terms of durability, custom fit, and overall protection, the Fire Team Fit Olympic Belt is an excellent multi-purpose lifting belt.

 Iron Bull Weight Lifting Belt

 I am a big fan of Iron Bull gear, especially their barbell pad for hip thrusters.
 They make quality stuff, and this is apparent with their weightlifting belt.